lezhangisu/ComS_572-Fall_2018-ISU/mid-term_review.md

 **True**.
 ```
-Pure reflex agent will be rational in any task where memory of previous moves is required.
+Pure reflex agent will not be rational in any task where memory of previous moves is required.
 For instance, a battleship game.
 ```

 </p>